World Languages and Cultures

 fciprian@monmouth.edu

-Alison Maginn, Associate Professor.
+Alison Maginn, Professor.
 B.A., University of Ulster, Northern Ireland; M.A., Ph.D., University of Wisconsin-Madison.
 Teaching interests include proficiency-oriented language and contemporary Spanish literature and culture.
 Primary interest is in the narrative, poetry, and film of twentieth-century Spain.
 Current research focuses on the Spanish Civil War, women writers of post-dictatorship Spain, and Spanish cultural studies.

 amaginn@monmouth.edu